Pulgasari/cosmonaut/packages/parser/readme.md

 This document lays out the construction plan for the CosmonautParser we gonna build at this location: `cosmonaut/packages/parser/classes/Parser.js`

 So for this task the only relevant main directory of the repo is: `cosmonaut/packages/parser/`.
-Please make sure you have the up to date files by loading them or the whole repo.
+Please make sure you have the up to date files by loading them

+Or maybe better: Just reload the whole repo from `pulgasari/cosmonaut` or `https://github.com/pulgasari/cosmonaut`

 ---